Pérez wins F1 sprint in Baku, Verstappen confronts Russell

-BAKU, Azerbaijan (AP) — Sergio Pérez won the Formula One sprint race in Azerbaijan on Saturday to extend Red Bull's winning start to the season, as his teammate Max Verstappen settled for third in a damaged car behind Ferrari's Charles Leclerc.

-Verstappen confronted Mercedes driver George Russell after the race, following contact on the first lap that left the Dutch driver's car with a hole in the sidepod, something that later hampered his ability to challenge Leclerc for second.
+Red Bull remains the team to beat in Formula One, with Pérez first and Verstappen third in the sprint, but Verstappen was unhappy after Russell left a hole in his car's sidepod in the collision, hampering Verstappen's chances of taking second from Charles Leclerc of resurgent Ferrari.

+Verstappen walked up to Mercedes driver Russell in the pit lane and seemed to suggest he would be similarly uncompromising when racing Russell in future following the first-lap collision.

-“Mate, we all have no grip, we all need to leave a little bit of space," Verstappen told Russell, who said his car lacked grip on cold tires on the first lap.
+“Mate, we all have no grip, we all need to leave a little bit of space," Verstappen told Russell, who said his car lacked grip and locked up a tire.

-“Then expect next time the same, you know,” Verstappen added as Russell walked away.
+“Then expect next time the same, you know,” Verstappen added as Russell walked away, and appeared to aim an expletive at the British driver.

+Verstappen lost third place in the incident, but recovered it later at a safety car restart.
+Russell told British broadcaster Sky Sports he believed he had the right to pressure Verstappen for the position because he was on the inside of the corner and said he was surprised the Red Bull driver tried to hold on while on the outside.

-Leclerc started on pole — as he will for the main Azerbaijan Grand Prix race on Sunday — but was overtaken by Pérez just before the halfway point of the 17-lap sprint on the long seafront straight.
+Leclerc started on pole — as he will for the grand prix on Sunday — but was overtaken by Pérez just before the halfway point of the 17-lap sprint on the long seafront straight.
 The Mexican driver cruised to the win, which cuts his deficit to leader Verstappen in the standings by two points to 13.

-Leclerc held on to second as Verstappen closed in on the final lap to give Ferrari its first podium finish of 2023 following a dismal start to the season.
-The Red Bull team told Verstappen over the radio he had damage to the car's floor following contact with Russell early in the race.
-Verstappen lost third place in the incident, but recovered it easily at a safety car restart.
-Russell told British broadcaster Sky Sports he believed he had the right to pressure Verstappen for the position because he was on the inside of the corner and said he was surprised the Red Bull driver had tried to hold on while on the outside.

-Red Bull has won all three Grand Prix races this season, with Verstappen winning the opener in Bahrain and then in Australia, after Pérez came first in Saudi Arabia.

 “One thing for sure, it shows how bad the first three races were,” he said.
 “We deserve much more points than what I have now in the championship.”